Central extensions of groups and adjoint groups of quandles: Abstract

 \section{Abstract}

 \baselineskip=13pt This paper develops an approach for describing centrally extended groups, as determining the adjoint groups associated with quandles.
 Furthermore, we explicitly describe such groups of some quandles.
-As a corollary, we determine some second quandle homologies.
+As a corollary, we determine some second quandle homology groups.

-\baselineskip=16pt
+\baselineskip=15pt